-Do you know that there are a few reasons why your VA claim will for sure get denied?
+Do you know that there are a few reasons why VA disability claims get denied?
 Knowing what these key factors are will help you in understanding what NOT to do for your claim!!

 The 7 reasons why a VA Claim will get denied are: